pfeiferd/genestrip/README.md

 ### Some preconfigured and ready-made databases

-There is a separate project [Genestrip-DB](https://github.com/pfeiferd/genestrip-db) on GitHub that covers [8 databases](https://github.com/pfeiferd/genestrip-db/blob/main/README.md#the-databases) and offers a [corresponding download from Google Drive](https://drive.google.com/drive/folders/1cmMPjHTAs4pEti4eEM-gOngvOn39btdU?usp=sharing).
+There is a separate project [Genestrip-DB](https://github.com/pfeiferd/genestrip-db) on GitHub that covers [several databases](https://github.com/pfeiferd/genestrip-db/blob/main/README.md#the-databases) and offers a [corresponding download from genestrip.org](https://www.genestrip.org/dbs/data).

 ## Analysis with Genestrip